Fangtastic Halloween Email Campaign: Tips & Tricks (or Treats?)

 This email has a great structure with a link to the website or landing page at the very top.
 It promotes different jewelry pieces, prominently shows the special collection, and drives the value of the products with a 5-star review.

-As we already mentioned, Halloween marketing emails are more about visuals than the text content.
+As we’ve already mentioned, Halloween marketing emails are more about visuals than the text content.
 Use fewer words, but make your message catchy and interesting.

 It is appropriate and effective to use Halloween-themed puns and jokes.
 This is the time to forget about being serious!
-Even adults put on spooky clothes and do festive makeup to go back to childhood for a second and have fun.
-So, an overall playful tone of a message is a common symbol of Halloween email marketing campaigns.
+Even adults put on spooky clothes and do festive makeup to become children again for a little while and have fun.
+So, an overall playful tone of a message is a typical feature of Halloween email marketing campaigns.
 Using nice, allegorical Halloween vocab is an easy and elegant way to show your love and affection to your customers.

 A Halloween email with a Witch, please and Shop the boo-tique texts